Tutorial Updated 2018-11

 The wheel fork is allowed to translate in the X direction to account for any deformations in the rest of the frame.
 Also, the wheel fork is allowed to rotate about the mount of the front wheel.

 Secondly, the wheel fork is also allowed to rotate about the mount on the of the front wheel.
-It must also be noted that the **Deformation behavior ** is set to Undeformable.
+Also leave here the **Deformation behavior ** as Deformable.

 In order to reduce computation costs, the model is simplified symmetrically with a Symmetry boundary condition.